whiteinge/eseth/2008/pimping-pythonrc.md

-You will almost certainly want to strip things out of my [inputrc](https://github.com/whiteinge/dotfiles/blob/master/.inputrc) that you don\'t use or enjoy, like vi-mode.
+You will almost certainly want to strip things out of my [inputrc](https://github.com/whiteinge/dotfiles/blob/master/.inputrc) that you don't use or enjoy, like vi-mode.
 Note the conditional for Python in case you want any key-bindings specific to the Python shell.

 The
 [inputrc](https://github.com/whiteinge/dotfiles/blob/master/.inputrc)
 should be somewhat self-explanatory.
-For the options that aren\'t check out the [GNU Bash Reference Manual](http://www.network-theory.co.uk/docs/bashref/ReadlineInitFileSyntax.html).
+For the options that aren't check out the [GNU Bash Reference Manual](http://www.network-theory.co.uk/docs/bashref/ReadlineInitFileSyntax.html).
 Also Google is your friend.
 For example if you want to use page-up and